 Once the fleeces and fur have been harvested, the next step is rigorous fiber selection.
-Fibers are sorted for fineness as measured in microns.
+Fibers are sorted for fineness as measured in microns (our merino wool fibers measure 18.5 microns, which approaches the fineness of Grade A cashmere).
 To ensure that the finished yarn is very soft, fibers that are even a little too thick or coarse never make it into the batch.
 Neither do fibers that are too short, because they would create a yarn that breaks too easily.

 Although the machinery used to process these fibers is modern, the methods are traditional.
 Carding is done in oil, as it has been for generations.
 With oil carding, microscopic air bubbles are trapped in the wool.
 This results in yarn that is exceptionally soft, light and lofty.
 With this traditional processing, there are no chemicals used or added, and the yarns haven't undergone any additional processing, like superwash.
 Because of this, they will felt nicely if encouraged to do so.